Learn-Write-Repeat/Open-contributions/Ananthakrishnan_Python.md

- >I am learning it remaining ....
+ >I am learning always ....

-> I look forward to learn and understand it , I am confident that I can complete the work along with mentorship.
+> I look forward to learn and understand it , I am confident that I can complete the work under the guidance of mentor.